aschueppert/portfolio-aschuep/docs/assignments/assignment6.md

 #### 1. **Error Message Upon Initial Visit**

 - **Flaw:** The "must be logged in" message confused Participant 1, as they were already attempting to log in.
-- **Cause:** This likely occurs because the app immediately prompts the user to log in, but does not intuitively guide new users to the login page.
+- **Cause:** This likely occurs because the app is checking that the user is logged in before rendering the main page but the error message is not contextually relevant.
 - **Solution:** Removing or modifying the error message so it appears only when needed (e.g., when attempting a restricted action while not logged in) would reduce confusion.
 - **Type & Severity:** Linguistic; Minor.